-We all want the best for our pets, but life sometimes gets in the way when there is a sudden illness or accident that leaves us facing large vet bills we were not expecting.
-Maybe we have to move and we are wondering how the pet is going to come too.
-A job loss can make it hard to feed ourselves and our beloved pets.
+We all want the best for our pets, but life sometimes gets in the way.
+When there is a sudden illness or accident, it can leave us facing large vet bills we were not expecting.
+A job loss can make it hard to feed ourselves and our beloved pets, and relocating can leave you wondering how you’re going to be able to take your pets with you.
 Luckily, there are resources out there to help you through hard times.

 This all-volunteer 501(c)(3) charity helps people cover vet bills when they just can’t do it themselves.
 They also help with spay/neuter and have a staff on hand to answer questions or get you the resources you need for any issues with your pet.

 Youcaring.com is a free crowdfunding site that focuses on raising money for people who need it for personal reasons – everything from education to pet expenses.
 Each month, they have over 2,000 crowdfunding campaigns for people needing help with pet care costs.
 Recently, Cheryl Dohn raised more than $8,000 on her campaign (goal was only $2,500) to help her dog Roxy Mama.

 RedRover.org has grants for people who need financial support.
 This can be for an animal you rescued (and are fostering) or your own pet.
 They also have a program that helps with disaster relief, criminal seizures and hoarding cases.

 This nonprofit’s mission is to ensure low income pet parents and their companion or service animals remain together when issues arise.
 Some of the services they offer include: Pet Assistance Fund, Service Animal Aid Fund, Senior Services Project and Medical.
 More can be found on their website.

 The ASPCA has two programs in New York City: Spay Neuter Operations and Cruelty Intervention Advocacy, which helps those facing relinquishment.
 In Los Angeles, they have a free spay/neuter clinic.
 They not only have their own programs, but can also connect you to different resources.